dhakerShiv/gatsby-plugin-contentstack-client-side-redirect/README.md

   2. Create a group named as urls_mapping inside `Redirects` contenttype
   3. Create two text fields as `old_url` and `new_url` and save it
   4. Now enter pairs of old and new urls for redirection!

+Have a look at the code if you are interested :)

 ```
 exports.createPages = async ({ graphql, actions }) => {